espressif/esp-idf/docs/en/api-reference/peripherals/sd_pullup_requirements.rst

 SD Pull-up Requirements
 =======================

 Espressif hardware products are designed for multiple use cases which may require different pull states on pins.
-For this reason, the pull state of particular pins on certain products will need to be adjusted to provide the pull-ups required in the SD bus.
+For this reason, the pull state of particular pins on certain products needs to be adjusted to provide the pull-ups required in the SD bus.

 SD pull-up requirements apply to cases where {IDF_TARGET_NAME} uses the SPI or SDMMC controller to communicate with SD cards.
 When an SD card is operating in SPI mode or 1-bit SD mode, the CMD and DATA (DAT0 - DAT3) lines of the SD bus must be pulled up by 10 kOhm resistors.
 SD cards and SDIO devices should also have pull-ups on all above-mentioned lines (regardless of whether these lines are connected to the host) in order to prevent them from entering a wrong state.